isomerpages/pa-queenstown/_our-estate/Projects Since 2020/Jalan Bukit Merah.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Extension of High Linkway at Block 12</div>
-<div class="isomer-card-description">Part of the ongoing NRP at Jalan Bukit Merah and Jalan Rumah Tinggi</div>
+<div class="isomer-card-description">Part of the ongoing NRP at Blocks 12 to 14 Jalan Bukit Merah and Blocks
+35 to 40 Jalan Rumah Tinggi</div>
 </div>
 </div>
 <div class="isomer-card">